close

 Non-steroidal Anti-Inflammatory Medications

-Anti-inflammatories help reduce swelling, and thus pain, in injured players.
+Anti-inflammatories help reduce swelling and pain, in injured players.
 It can be over-the-counter drugs like ibuprofen (Advil) or acetaminophen (Tylenol) or something stronger.

 Injections of a drug called Toradol were common about 10 years ago.
 It has fallen out of favor as part of a regular pain management routine—like taking a couple of Advil—but it is still used in serious cases of pain.